duckietown/book-devmanual-lx/src/create/4_publish/2_publish.md

 # Publishing Your LX

-`lx-development` project directories can be published to their respective repositories using the `dts code publish` tool.
+The three directories making up an LX can be published to their respective repositories using the `dts code publish` command.

 This provides a streamlined interface for managing repositories and branches so that your LX directories will never be out of sync with each other across the development project.

-### What do I need to know ahead of time?
+## What do I need to know ahead of time?

 Some information will be required to publish your LX: